nikoada/Iot-Node.js/README.md

 Current repository demonstrates repeating pattern of asynchronous communication between a scientific hardware (e.g. scale) and a driver.

-To run the demonstration open your terminal from this directory and run:
+To run the demonstration, open your terminal from this directory and run `yarn` to install dependency [node-ipc](https://www.npmjs.com/package/node-ipc) module.
-'''yarn'''
-to install dependency [node-ipc](https://www.npmjs.com/package/node-ipc) module.

 After installing run `node device.js`.
 From new terminal window from the same directory run `node driver.js`.